JeffJetton/tia-counter/README.md

 `tia_counter_demo.py` demonstrates instantiating both classes and cycling through all their possible states.
 The output (reproduced below) shows that their states are identical to each other at each period.

-Note that the states are identical to those produced by the real TIA counter circuits, as outlined in Andrew Towers' [Atari 2600 TIA Hardware Notes](http://www.bjars.com/resources/tia_hw_notes.txt).
+Note that the states are also identical to those produced by the real TIA counter circuits, as outlined in Andrew Towers' [Atari 2600 TIA Hardware Notes](http://www.bjars.com/resources/tia_hw_notes.txt).